KNLim36/JavaScript-Study/README.md

 # JavaScript-Study
-This repo contains all the notes that I've made when I learn JavaScript
+This repo contains all the notes that I've made when I learn JavaScript.